Azizou/study-helper/study_helper.md

 - While searching, specify some scope like 2015, Computer Science, Operating System
 - Ajax for text prediction
 - View files like power points, word, pdf, .txt.
 If possible audio and video media(Investigate usage of Youtube to achieve this)
-- Hide or show and anwser
+- Hide or show the answer to the question
 - Add a question without an answer